<function>

 High performance in Julia depends critically on the notion of type stability.
 The definition of this concept is relatively straightforward: a function is type-stable when the types of its expressions can be inferred from the types of its arguments.
-When the property holds, Julia can specialize its computation method, resulting in significant performance gains.
+When this property holds, Julia can specialize its computation method, resulting in significant performance gains.

 Despite its simplicity, type stability is subject to various nuances.
 In fact, a careful consideration of the property requires a solid foundation in two key areas: Julia's type system and the inner workings of functions.
 The current section equips you with the necessary knowledge to grasp the former, deferring the internals of functions to the next section.
 The explanations will focus on the case of scalars and vectors, leaving more complex objects for subsequent sections.